ydirson/gl-streaming/INTERNALS.md

 manually-created X11 windows, but can be studied for common window-handling frameworks like GLFW and SDL2, which would then be taught a new backend alongside X11.

-# other things to be documented

-* more protocol details